oehf/ipf-docs/_pages/ihe/mllp/codec.md

     </bean>
 ```

-The character set name set up for the HL7 codec factory will be automatically:
+The character set name for the HL7 codec factory will be automatically:

-* propagated to the Camel component (see parameter encoding in the table above)
+* propagated to the Camel component (see parameter `encoding` in the table above)
 * stored in the `Exchange.CHARSET_NAME` property of each Camel exchange
 * used in all data transformation activities